openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 ### Test Plan

 The conditional gatherer is covered with unit tests considering many different scenarios.
 Later there will be integration tests as well.

 ### Graduation Criteria

 Empty

+#### Dev Preview -> Tech Preview

+Empty

+#### Tech Preview -> GA

+Empty

+#### Removing a deprecated feature

+Empty

 ### Upgrade / Downgrade Strategy

 The conditional gatherer itself (e.g. adding new/removing old conditions or gathering functions) is modified through a standard process like all other operator's code.
 Only the rules to collect X with Y params on Z are updated through the new process described above.